 Chemical exfoliation can be further broken down into the specific acids that are used.
-"Acids work to improve skin by removing the top layers of the skin through weakening the lipids that bond them together, thus removing dull and dead skin cells and revealing healthy skin cells," says Dendy Engelman, MD, dermatologist and director of dermatologic surgery at Metropolitan Hospital Center.
-These include lactic acid, salicylic acid, and yes, glycolic acid.
+"Acids work to improve skin by removing the top layers of the skin through weakening the lipids that bond them together, thus removing dull and dead skin cells and revealing healthy skin cells," says Dendy Engelman, MD, dermatologist, and director of dermatologic surgery at Metropolitan Hospital Center.
+These include lactic acid, salicylic acid, and glycolic acid.
 Though all are good options if used correctly, the latter is particularly effective, which seems to be why glycolic exfoliation treatments have exploded in popularity over the past few years.

 Glycolic acid is a popular choice for a chemical peel, but there are many, many others that can be used.
 Take it from Yoon-Soo Cindy Bae, MD.
-She's a dermatologist, a clinical assistant professor at NYU dermatology, and an associate at the Laser & Skin Surgery Center in New York.
+She's a dermatologist, a clinical assistant professor at NYU Dermatology, and an associate at the Laser & Skin Surgery Center in New York.
 "Other acids that can be used include glycolic, lactic, mandelic, tartaric, malic citric, trichloroacetic, salicylic, carbolic, and so on.
 Some of these acids are used in combination as well and come in different strengths."

-According to Cecilia Wong, founder of Cecilia Wong Skincare and celebrity facialist, it's made from sugarcane.
+According to Cecilia Wong, founder of Cecilia Wong Skincare and a celebrity facialist, glycolic acid is made from sugarcane.
 This differs from other acids, like lactic acid, for example, which is made from sour milk.
-"It's much milder and very gentle.
+"Lactic acid is much milder and very gentle.
 The recovery time is faster, and it's a great option for sensitive skin."
-[Ed. note: although lactic acid is a great exfoliant for sensitive skin, you shouldn't be so quick to write off glycolic.
+[Ed. note: Although lactic acid is a great exfoliant for sensitive skin, you shouldn't be so quick to write off glycolic.]

 "Glycolic acid has a small molecular structure, giving it the ability to travel deep into the layers of the skin," she continues.
 "Once there, the acid dissolves excess sebum and dead skin cells, revealing smoother, brighter, and younger-looking skin."
 Lactic acid, on the other hand, has a larger molecular structure.
 "This means that lactic acid is not able to penetrate as deeply into the layers of the skin."